davidcalikes/portfolio-project-one/README.md

     * The section is again organised into different elements explaining the past present and future direction of the band, with each element clearly separated by a distinctive, stylised heading that's consistent in style with the rest of the site.

     <img src="README_images/lower-bio.png">

+    * ### Possible Future Features

+    * In future the site aims to include a web store for users to purchase content and merchandise.

+    * The site aims to provide a video landing image in the future.